Brenda Russell (album): Overview

 After working for several years with her then-husband Brian Russell as session musicians and by themselves as the duo Brian & Brenda in the mid-1970s, the couple divorced and Brenda Russell embarked on a solo career by signing with A&M Records.

 The album was written almost entirely by Russell and produced by Andre Fischer, who was fresh off of a stint as drummer for Rufus.
 The single, "So Good So Right", reached Nos.
 8, 15 and 30 on the Billboard Adult Contemporary, Hot Soul Songs and Hot 100 charts, respectively.

 The track "Think It Over", written by Russell with her then-husband Brian, was previously recorded by Charlie's Angels star Cheryl Ladd, who would go on to marry Brian following his divorce from Brenda.

-Sampling and Covers
+Sampling and covers

 Luther Vandross did a cover of "If Only for One Night" on his 1985 album The Night I Fell in Love, and then in 2006, singer Janet Jackson sampled "If Only for One Night" in her song "Do It 2 Me" off the album 20 Y.O..
 In 1998, American rapper Big Pun sampled "A Little Bit of Love" on his hit single "Still Not a Player".
 In 2003, Mexican singer Thalía sampled the song in "I Want You", and in 2013 Ariana Grande and Mac Miller sampled the same song for their top 10 hit single, "The Way".
 In 2001, singer Mary J. Blige sampled "God Bless You" in her song "Flying Away".
+Chance the Rapper heavily sampled "So Good, So Right" for his song "Prom Night" on the 2012 mixtape 10 Day.

 In 2000, the album was re-released on CD with new cover artwork and included Russell's most well-known hit "Piano in the Dark" from 1988 as a bonus track.